cshimvin/restaurant-reviews/README.md

 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [JQuery 3.3.1](https://jquery.com/) to create the functionality of the site
 - [Python](https://www.python.org/) was used as the back-end programming language.
 - [Gitpod](https://gitpod.io/) and [CodeAnywhere](https://codeanywhere.com/) were used as a cloud-based IDEs for development.
-- [Flask](https://flask.palletsprojects.com/en/3.0.x/) was used as the Python framework for the site togther with the [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) template.
+- [Flask](https://flask.palletsprojects.com/en/3.0.x/) was used as the Python framework for the site together with the [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) template.
 - [MongoDB](https://www.mongodb.com/) was used as the non-relational database management with Flask.
 - [Heroku](https://www.heroku.com/) was used for hosting the deployed back-end site.
 - [Balsamiq](https://balsamiq.com/) was used to create the project wireframes.